 Fred, the Bassett Hound dog for Snowman's pet, was personally picked by Burt Reynolds, chiefly because it refused to obey commands.
 Perhaps it was a reminder of Elvis Presley singing Hound Dog to a Bassett Hound on Steve Allen's show for new talents.

-According to director Hal Needham in the DVD Documentary, Pontiac gave them three Trans-Ams and two Bonnevilles (Sheriff Justice's patrol car) for the film.
-Needham says that one of the Trans-Ams was completely destroyed during the famous bridge jump scene and that with all the damages the Lemans sustained, they eventually had to piece all three bodies together to make one Bonneville.
+According to director Hal Needham in the DVD Documentary, Pontiac gave them three Trans-Ams and two LeMans (Sheriff Justice's patrol car) for the film.
+Needham says that one of the Trans-Ams was completely destroyed during the famous bridge jump scene and that with all the damages the LeMans sustained, they eventually had to piece all three bodies together to make one LeMans

 When Hal Needham originally wrote the initial screenplay, he hired Jerry Reed to play the Bandit.
 But when Needham told Burt Reynolds about the film, Reynolds decided he wanted to do it and Reed was re-cast as the Snowman.